Hinduism and other religions: Judaism

 Hinduism and Judaism are amongst the oldest existing religions in the world.
 They have shared a notable relationship throughout historical and modern times.

 Other religions

+Many theologians interpret Hinduism to teach that since all souls will eventually arrive at salvation, every religion can lead to it.

 Baháʼí Faith

 Hinduism is recognized in the Baháʼí Faith as one of four known religions and its scriptures are regarded as predicting the coming of Baháʼu'lláh (Kalki avatar).
 Krishna is included in the succession of Manifestations of God.
 The authenticity of the Hindu scriptures is seen as uncertain.

 Zoroastrianism

 Hinduism and Zoroastrianism share a common root in Proto-Indo-Iranian religion.
-Zoroastrianism in India shares more than a thousand year of history with the culture and people of India.
+Zoroastrianism in India shares more than a thousand years of history with the culture and people of India.
 The Zoroastrians of India are known as Parsis.

 The "Council of Dharmic Faiths" (UK) regards Zoroastrianism, whilst not originating in the Indian subcontinent, also as a Dharmic religion.

+There are direct links between Hinduism and Zoroastrianism.
+Many analysts of Hinduism claim that Hinduism embraces elements of all contemporary religions, Hence scriptures of Hinduism such as Vedas and Puranas, along with Buddhism, Jainism and Sikhism, have incorporated and adopted significantly elements from the Avesta of Greek religion and Zoroastrianism: Asura from Ahura, Deva from Daeva, Hindu monotheism from Ahura Mazda, Varuna, Vishnu and Garuda from Agni, the heavenly juice from the drink called Soma-Haoma, the contemporary Indian and Persian war of Devasuras from Arya, Arya from Mithra, Mitra from Mithra, Dyaushpita and Jupiter from Jupiter, Yagya to Yagya, Narasanga to Narasangasa, Indra, Gandharva to Gandharva, Vajra, Vayu, Mantra, Yama, Ahuti, Hamta to Sumati etc.

+Cognate terms

+The following is a list of cognate terms that may be gleaned from comparative linguistic analysis of the Rigveda and Avesta.
+Both collections are from the period after the proposed date of separation (c.
+2nd millennium BC) of the Proto-Indo-Iranians into their respective Indic and Iranian branches.

 Yezidism

 Recently, some people have found similarities between the customs of Hindus and Yezidis, suggesting that in ancient times they may have even been one people.
 Recent comparisons and historical research between the two people have revealed many links that now thousands of Hindus and Yezidis believe that they are part of the same family.